aldica/aldica/docs/GettingStarted-Tomcat.md

 * A simple Apache load balancer
 * A PostgreSQL database
 * An NFS-server
-* Two (or more) Alfreco Community 6.1.2 repositories.
+* Two (or more) Alfresco Community 6.1.2 repositories.

 ## Prerequisites